-Additional Covid-19 cost pressures of £14.67m encountered during the year were covered by Government Covid-19 grant funding along with the use of some of the Unspent Covid-19 Grants Reserve carried forward from 2020/21.
+Additional Covid-19 cost pressures of £14.47m encountered during the year were covered by Government Covid-19 grant funding along with the use of some of the Unspent Covid-19 Grants Reserve carried forward from 2020/21.
 These pressures impacted directly on Council funded services in terms of additional costs including staff costs and other measures to address the pandemic.
 A total of £14.085m remains in the Council's Covid-19 reserve at 31 March 2022 and is available to address potential future pandemic pressures.

-In addition to the Covid-19 grant funding for additional pressures faced by the Council during the year, the Council also administered the distribution of £8.76m of Covid-19 support grants to the local businesses and residents.
+In addition to the Covid-19 grant funding for additional pressures faced by the Council during the year, the Council also administered the distribution of £11.1M of Covid-19 support grants to local businesses, residents and staff.